How is TV news going to cover the weirdest, most fraught election in history? All of your questions answered.

 What’s changed since the last presidential election?

-Many television news anchors appeared visibly shocked on election night 2016 as the vote tallies that would propel Donald Trump into the White House rolled in from across the country.
+Many television news anchors appeared visibly shocked on election night 2016 as the vote tallies that would propel Trump into the White House rolled in from across the country.
 That misreading chastened the whole industry.
 This year, “we aren’t going in with any narrative or set of expectations,” said Noah Oppenheim, president of NBC News.
 “We are going to talk about the facts and not get ahead of them.”
 To remind his staff to be cautious and prepared, CNN Washington bureau chief Sam Feist distributed copies of the testimony news executives gave to Congress when they were called to explain how the television networks got things so wrong in 2000 — the night they called Florida for Gore, then for Bush, then realized it was too close to call.

-How will the networks get their information on the how the vote is going throughout the night?
+How will the networks get their information on how the vote is going throughout the night?

-As they have for nearly two decades, the big three broadcast networks and CNN will join together as the National Election Pool to share data collected by a firm called Edison Research, which conducts exit polls — via both in-person and phone surveys of people who have already voted — to anticipate the trends within this year’s electorate.
+As they have for nearly two decades, the big three broadcast networks and CNN will join as the National Election Pool to share data collected by a firm called Edison Research, which conducts exit polls — via both in-person and phone surveys of people who have already voted — to anticipate the trends within this year’s electorate.
 While “a handful of people at each network” will be permitted to review the exit-poll data during the day, they will not be allowed to report it until 5 p.m.
 Tuesday, said Edison executive Joe Lenski.
 Edison also will collect the actual vote tallies from across the country as they are released by local jurisdictions.

 But Fox News and the AP left the pool after 2016 and have struck out together, hiring a research operation affiliated with the University of Chicago to help them prepare their projections.
 Arnon Mishkin, head of Fox’s decision desk, said his organization was disappointed with 2016’s exit polling, which skewed the results by capturing a disproportionate number of younger and college-educated voters — many of whom lean Democratic — and didn’t fully probe the voting sentiment of mail-in and early voters.
 What this means is that for the first time since 1988, you’ll see not one but two different polls of the electorate as you flip the channels.